Adversarial Attacks against Binary Similarity Systems: Target systems

 Gemini \cite{xu2017neural} represents functions in the problem space through their Attributed Control Flow Graph (ACFG).
 An ACFG is a control flow graph where each basic block consists of a vector of manual features (i.e., node embeddings).

-The focal point of this approach consists of a graph neural network (GNN) based on the Structure2vec~\cite{DBLP:conf/icml/DaiDS16} model that converts the ACFG into an embedding vector.
-That is, Gemini solves the binary similarity problem by transforming two functions into embedding vectors using a GNN and then computing the similarity as the cosine distance between the two vectors.
+The focal point of this approach consists of a graph neural network (GNN) based on the Structure2vec~\cite{DBLP:conf/icml/DaiDS16} model that converts the ACFG into an embedding vector, obtained by aggregating the embedding vectors of individual ACFG nodes.
+The similarity score for two functions is given by the cosine similarity of their ACFG embedding vectors.

-The authors used a Siamese architecture~\cite{DBLP:conf/nips/BromleyGLSS93} to train the model.
-The embedding for the ACFG consists of aggregating the embedding vectors relative to the single nodes of the considered graph.
-The embedding of each node has to reflect both the features of the node itself and the information related to the graph topology.